TainYanTun/APIQ-interactive-quiz/README.md

 **Database Connection Errors**
 - Confirm MySQL is running and accessible
-- Verify database credentials in `.env.local`
+- Verify database credentials in `.env`
 - Check that the database `quiz_app` exists

 **Performance Issues**